-In the modern age, workers in Silicon Valley have made microdosing popular.
+In the modern age, workers in Silicon Valley have made microdosing mushrooms for pain popular.
 They use it as a productivity edge in uber-competitive work environment.

 A Brief History of Microdosing Mushrooms

 Microdosing is not a new idea.
 The pharmaceutical industry uses microdosing to learn about a drug’s pharmacokinetics.

 In the 1960s, psychologist and researcher James Fadiman was experimenting with using psychedelics as medicine.
 His research ended when recreational use of hallucinogens became popular and the government stopped funding the experiments.

 At that time, the research on psilocybin was showing exciting promise in two areas: substance abuse and end-of-life anxiety and depression.

 In the early 2000s, there was new interest in psilocybin, the active compound in “magic mushrooms,” as a medical treatment.
 The Food and Drug Administration (FDA) gave the study of psychedelic drugs “breakthrough status.”
 Dr. Fadiman and others could now resume research in psychedelics as medicine.

 Since its early use in Silicon Valley, more people began microdosing mushrooms.
 Many consider it a productivity hack because it can increase focus, cognitive ability, and creativity.

 In this article, we’ll talk about the history and science of microdosing mushrooms, its potential benefits and side effects, and how it can help people with chronic pain.